Purpose of the Focus Group

 *Note: Shoreline armoring = beachfront protective structures (these terms are used interchangeably, but neither are defined in statute or rule).

-The focus of this group will be limited to addressing only these specific implementation provisions of Goal 18 identified by the department.
-The group will not address other provisions of Goal 18, nor is it the purpose of this group to debate the fundamental, date-based limitation on shoreline armoring established in Goal 18.
+The focus of this group was limited to addressing only these specific implementation provisions of Goal 18 identified by the department.
+The group did not address other provisions of Goal 18, nor was it the purpose of this group to debate the fundamental, date-based limitation on shoreline armoring established in Goal 18.

 Focus Group Overview Document

 With the adoption of the coastal goals in 1977, LCDC established one of the foundational policies for the management of Oregon's ocean shore recreation area, namely that beach armoring for the protection of new shoreline development would be prohibited.
 A provision was provided in the policy to allow armoring to protect existing development.
 This was based on the rationale that prior siting and development decisions made without knowledge of this policy should be effectively "grandfathered" for purposes of shoreline armoring.